Jump to main content

 Kusluch:

 When I talk to my students about what happens if you don't vote, one thing they tell me is then someone else is going to be making these decisions for you.
 There will always be decisions about how government spending occurs.
-There'll always be decisions about healthcare policy, always be decisions about reproductive rights.
+There will always be decisions about healthcare policy, always be decisions about reproductive rights.
 And if you're not involved, if you're not making your voice heard, someone else will be making those decisions for you.
 And we see that.
 We see where maybe young people sit out from voting and then public policy isn't directed towards that.

 Andrew: